colettegallagher/project-iris/README.md

 3. Median Value (https://github.com/colettegallagher/project-iris/blob/master/median.py)
 4. Mean (Average) Value (https://github.com/colettegallagher/project-iris/blob/master/mean.py)
 5. Standard Deviation Value (https://github.com/colettegallagher/project-iris/blob/master/standarddeviation.py)

+To access the code click on the link following the listed value.
+Answers for each value are listed at the end of the code.

 Histograms were used to illustrate each category and are shown below: